blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 / # ip link set dev eth2 down
 / # exit
 ```

+Then login to PC1 and see how the traceroute to PC3 changes:

 ```
 $ sudo docker exec -it clab-frrlab-PC1 /bin/ash
 ```